FermiQC/GaussianBasis.jl/README.md

 Suppose we want the overlap over O 1p and H 1s.
 Since p contains 3 functions, we need a 3x1 output array.
 The argument `shls` is used to indicate our choice of shells, in this case `shls = Cint.([2,3])`

-> We start counting from zero since this is a C call.
+> Counting starts from zero since this is a C call.

 ```julia
 julia> buf = zeros(3,1)